britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-privsec-defeating-metadata.md

 ### Bad Checksum Segments

-Similar to {#evil-tcp-oow}, a middlebox can place segments with bad checksums sharing a given 5-tuple on the wire.
+Similar to {{evil-tcp-oow}}, a middlebox can place segments with bad checksums sharing a given 5-tuple on the wire.
 These segments should traverse any device not looking at TCP state, and be ignored by the receiver.